Pork Chop Suey

 Instructions

-• In a small mixing bowl whisk together chicken broth, soy sauce, garlic, and cornstarch; whisk until well combined and set aside.
+• Make the sauce.
+In a small mixing bowl, whisk together chicken broth, soy sauce, garlic, and cornstarch; whisk until well combined and set aside.

-• Heat vegetable oil in a wok or a large 14-inch frying pan set over high heat.
+• Warm the cooking oil.
+Heat vegetable oil in a wok or a large 14-inch frying pan set over high heat.

-• To the hot wok, add pork pieces and stir fry for about 4 to 5 minutes, or until browned on all sides and cooked through.
+• Cook the pork.
+To the hot wok, add pork pieces and stir fry for about 4 to 5 minutes or until browned on all sides and cooked through.
 Remove the pork from the wok and set aside.

-• To the wok or skillet, add celery, onions, pepper strips, and mushrooms; cook over high heat for 4 to 5 minutes, or until softened.
+• Cook the vegetables.
+To the wok or skillet, add celery, onions, pepper strips, and mushrooms; cook over high heat for 4 to 5 minutes, or until softened.

-• Stir previously prepared sauce; add it to the wok and cook for 1 minute, or until thickened.
+• Add the sauce.
+Give the prepared sauce a quick stir, and then add it to the wok and cook for 1 minute or until thickened.

-• Add pork and pork juices back into wok and cook for 20 seconds, or until heated through.
+• Combine.
+Add the pork and pork juices back into the wok and cook for 20 seconds or until heated through.

 Nutrition